By: Marilyn L. Davis

 Some people take the opposite approach and retreat to the safety of their rooms or stuff their feelings.
-These types of conflict can further marginalize or keep someone from the center of the conflict, however, it may set up guilty feelings when the person realizes they did not intercede or support their sibling or one parent over the other.
+These types of conflicts can further marginalize or keep someone from the center of the conflict; however, it may set up guilty feelings when the person realizes they did not intercede or support their sibling or one parent over the other.

-Other people find drugs and alcohol and use them as a pain-killer to medicate the feelings and thoughts.
+Other people find drugs and alcohol and use them as a painkiller to medicate their feelings and thoughts.